Airtight Membranes & SD values Often referred to as airtight membranes should be classified as –

 Vapour resistance The vapour resistance of a material is a measure of the material’s reluctance to let water vapour pass through.
 The μ (“mu-value”) of a material is also known as its “water vapour resistance factor”.
 It is a measure of the material’s relative reluctance to let water vapour pass through, and is measured in comparison to the properties of air.
 The μ value is a property of the bulk material and needs to be multiplied by the material’s thickness when used in a particular construction.

-Because the μ value is a relative quantity, it is just expressed as a number (it has no units) Equivalent air layer thickness (sd value)
+Because the μ value is a relative quantity, it is just expressed as a number (it has no units) Equivalent to the air layer thickness (sd value)

 You might see the reluctance of a material to let water vapour pass through expressed as an “equivalent air layer thickness”, which is usually represented as sd.
 As its name suggests, the equivalent air layer thickness is measured in metres.
 Like vapour resistance, it can only be quoted for a particular thickness of material.